Max Kepler Player Props: Twins vs. Orioles

-On Friday, Max Kepler (.556 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+On Saturday, Max Kepler (batting .258 in his past 10 games) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Braves.
+He hit a home run while going 2-for-5 in his previous game against the Orioles.

 Max Kepler Game Info & Props vs. the Orioles